 H.B.
-552 Author: Mary Gonzales Aments/Enacts: N/A Status: Passed by House Subcommittee on Property Tax Appraisals; pending in full House
+552 ★ ★ Author: Mary Gonzales Aments/Enacts: N/A Status: Passed by House; referred to Senate

 The Texas A&M AgriLife Extension Service would conduct a study to determine standards for the appraisal of agricultural land used to raise or keep bees.